 Society of Children's Book Writers and Illustrators (SCBWI) – Resources for authors writing all children’s book levels, from picture book through Young Adult (YA).

-Short List of Conferences for Mystery Writers and Fans
+Short List of Conferences

 International Thriller Writers (mystery, thriller & suspense)